Explore Status and Quality of Testing Activities Using Model Testing Dashboard

 Evaluate Testing and Traceability of Requirements

-A standard measure of testing quality is the traceability between individual requirements and the test cases that verify them.
-To assess the traceability of your tests and requirements, use the metric data in the Test Case Analysis section of the dashboard.
-You can quickly find issues in the requirements and tests by using the summary data in the widgets.
+A standard measure of testing quality is the traceability between individual requirements and the tests that verify them.
+To assess the traceability of your tests and requirements, use the metric data in the Test Analysis section of the dashboard.
+You can quickly find issues in the requirements and tests by using the data summarized in the widgets.
 Click a widget to view a table with detailed results and links to open the artifacts.

 Requirements Missing Tests

-In the Requirements Linked to Tests section, the Unlinked widget indicates how many requirements are missing tests.
-Add tests and links to these requirements.
-The Requirements with Tests dial widget shows the linking progress as the percentage of requirements that have tests.
+In the Requirements Linked to Tests section, the Unlinked widget indicates how many requirements are missing links to tests.
+To address unlinked requirements, create tests that verify each requirement and link those tests to the requirement.
+The Requirements with Tests gauge widget shows the linking progress as the percentage of requirements that have tests.

-Click the any widget in the section to see the detailed results in the Requirement linked to test cases table.
-For each requirement, the table shows the source file that contains the requirement and whether the requirement is linked to at least one test case.
-When you click the Unlinked widget, the table is filtered to show only requirements that are missing links to test cases.
+Click any widget in the section to see the detailed results in the Requirement linked to tests table.
+For each requirement artifact, the table shows the source file that contains the requirement and whether the requirement is linked to at least one test.
+When you click the Unlinked widget, the table is filtered to show only requirements that are missing links to tests.

 Requirements with Disproportionate Numbers of Tests

 The Tests per Requirement section summarizes the distribution of the number tests linked to each requirement.
 For each value, a colored bin indicates the number of requirements that are linked to that number of tests.
 Darker colors indicate more requirements.
-If a requirement has a too many tests, it might be too broad, and you may want to break it down into multiple more granular requirements and link them to the respective tests.
+If a requirement has a too many tests, the requirement might be too broad, and you may want to break it down into multiple more granular requirements and link each of those requirements to the respective tests.
 If a requirement has too few tests, consider adding more tests and linking them to the requirement.

-To see the requirements that have a certain number of test cases, click the corresponding bin to open the Test cases per requirement table.
-For each requirement, the table shows the source file that contains the requirement and the number of linked test cases.
-To see results for all of the requirements, in the Linked Test Cases column, click the filter icon, then select Clear Filters.
+To see the requirements that have a certain number of tests, click the corresponding number to open a filtered Tests per requirement table.
+For each requirement artifact, the table shows the source file that contains the requirement and the number of linked tests.
+To see the results for each of the requirements, in the Linked Tests column, click the filter icon , then select Clear Filters.

 Tests Missing Requirements

 In the Tests Linked to Requirements section, the Unlinked widget indicates how many tests are not linked to requirements.
-Add links from these tests to the requirements that they verify.
-The Tests with Requirements dial widget shows the linking progress as the percentage of tests that link to requirements.
+To address unlinked tests, add links from these tests to the requirements they verify.
+The Tests with Requirements gauge widget shows the linking progress as the percentage of tests that link to requirements.

-Click the any widget in the section to see detailed results in the Test linked to requirements table.
-For each test case, the table shows the source file that contains the test and whether the test case is linked to at least one requirement.
-When you click the Unlinked widget, the table is filtered to show only test cases that are missing links to requirements.
+Click any widget in the section to see detailed results in the Tests linked to requirements table.
+For each test artifact, the table shows the source file that contains the test and whether the test is linked to at least one requirement.
+When you click the Unlinked widget, the table is filtered to show only tests that are missing links to requirements.